A Devil of a Whipping: Daniel Morgan and the Battle of Cowpens

 Brigadier General Daniel Morgan.
 (Photo Credit: Wikimedia Commons)

 A hardy Virginian who had earned the nickname “Old Wagoner” from his service as a wagon driver during the French and Indian War, Daniel Morgan was one of the very best soldiers in the American service.
 In the fall of 1777, Morgan and his elite Virginia riflemen played a pivotal role in the defeat of General John Burgoyne’s British army at Saratoga, New York, a triumph that changed the course of the Revolutionary War by convincing France to openly join the Americans in their struggle against the Crown.
-With his “flying army” composed of roughly 300 Contiental regulars and 700 militia, Morgan would prove to be a thorne in the side of the British once again in the American South.
+With his “flying army” composed of roughly 300 Contiental regulars and 700 militia, Morgan would prove to be a thorn in the side of the British once again in the American South.

 After discovering that a force under Morgan had been sent west from Charlotte, Cornwallis acted quickly.
 Fearing an attack against Fort Ninety Six in the South Carolina backcountry, he ordered his tenacious young subordinate, Lieutenant Colonel Banastre Tarleton, to hunt down Morgan’s army.
 Given around a thousand troops for this mission, the fiery 26-year-old pushed his men past the point of exhaustion in pursuit of Morgan.
 The strength of the cavalry and other units under Tarleton’s command convinced Cornwallis that his subordinate was primed to achieve “the most brilliant success.”